heidihelena/NTOG/README.md

 Establish Guidelines: Create Nordic guidelines for professional education and training in thoracic oncology.
 Build Partnerships: Establish cooperation with other international, national, and regional organizations in the field.

-## Membership
+## Expert Network
 Any physician or researcher based in the Nordic countries and involved in thoracic oncology research or clinical care is welcome to join NTOG.
-Membership is free and can be obtained by contacting a member of the executive group.
+Network membership is free and can be obtained by contacting a member of the executive group.